 The Great Loop is a continuous waterway that recreational mariners can travel that includes part of the Atlantic, Gulf Intracoastal Waterways, the Great Lakes, Canadian Heritage Canals, and the inland rivers of America's heartland.
 Anyone who completes the journey is then named an official 'Looper.'

-For a safe and enjoyable trip, there are a few things to consider when traveling the Great Loop—a great amount of time, a boat with less than a five foot draft to travel inland waterways, NOAA nautical charts, and a NOAA radio.
+For a safe and enjoyable trip, there are a few things to consider when traveling the Great Loop—a great amount of time, a boat with less than a five foot draft (recommended) to travel inland waterways, NOAA nautical charts, and a NOAA radio.
 Along the way, it is possible to visit a number of national marine sanctuaries and estuarine research reserves.

 How does a boater embark on the Great Loop?
 If you start in Chicago, continue south in a counter-clockwise direction to take advantage of the river currents that run into the Mississippi River.
 While a few people stay on the Mississippi all the way to the Gulf of Mexico, most 'Loopers' choose to exit at the Tennessee River to avoid heavy barge traffic on the larger waterway.
 This path leads to the Tennessee-Tombigbee Waterway, which also flows to the Gulf.

 Regardless of the Southern route selected, boaters can float downstream to the warm waters of the Gulf and explore the Flower Garden Banks National Marine Sanctuary.
 From there, cruise east on the Gulf's Intracoastal Waterway.
 While soaking up some Florida sun, visit the Florida Keys National Marine Sanctuary.